Influence of density-dependent diffusion on pattern formation in a refuge: Model

-where $d$ and $\sigma$ are positive parameters, and particularly $\sigma$ controls the decay with density, recovering a homogeneous diffusivity profile in the limit $\sigma\to\infty$.
-This choice was motivated by previous works which assume that density has a negative impact on diffusion~\cite{Cates2010,tailleur2008statistical}.
+where $d$ and $\sigma$ are positive parameters, such that $\sigma$ controls the decay with density, recovering a homogeneous diffusivity profile in the limit $\sigma\to\infty$.
+This choice was motivated by previous work assuming that density has a negative impact on diffusion~\cite{Cates2010,tailleur2008statistical}.
 This functional form of $D_1(u)$ reflects a reaction to sparsity, with greater mobility the more rarefied the population is.
-In the case of a refuge within a hostile environment, it means a lower diffusivity inside, where the population is more dense since $r_{out}<r_{in}$.
+In our case of a refuge within a hostile environment, the functional form of $D_1$ implies a lower diffusivity inside, where the population is more dense since $r_{out}<r_{in}$.

 For the opposite possibility of enhanced response to overcrowding, we will use as counterpart of Eq.~(\ref{eq:Du}),

 for which homogeneity is obtained in the opposite limit $\sigma \to 0$.